pyccel/sympde/docs/examples.md

 <a id="linear-vector-poisson"></a>
 ### Vector Poisson's equation

-In this example we consider the vector Poisson equation with homogeneous Dirichlet boundary conditions, where the domain is the unit square $\Omega := (0,1) \times (0,1)$:
+In this example we consider the vector Poisson equation with homogeneous Dirichlet boundary conditions:

 $$
 \begin{align}